 The University of Windsor is a student-focused, comprehensive university located next to North America’s busiest international border crossing on the Detroit River waterfront.
 The university has over 16,000 students enrolled in undergraduate programs, graduate programs and professional schools, including Law, Business, Engineering, Education, Nursing, Human Kinetics and Social Work, to make their communities better places through education, innovation, scholarship, research and engagement.
 Read more about the University of Windsor.

 Windsor’s admission requirements are divided into different categories of learners that include full-time, part-time and transfer students.
 Each category has different requirements and admission policies.
 Select the category that describes you best and then find the admission requirements specific to your category.

 During the academic year, university recruiters travel throughout Ontario to visit Aboriginal learners in many secondary schools and community organizations.
 These recruiters are part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Aboriginal recruiters from Ontario and Quebec colleges and universities.
 They’ll have the most up-to-date information about applying to your university as an Aboriginal learner.
 Read more about APSIP.

 Alternative Admissions and Transition Programs

 If you are interested in transferring to Windsor from another university or college, Windsor’s website gives you helpful information on its transfers and supports.
-You can also check out your eligibility for course transfers through ONCAT, an organization that provides information on credit transfers in Ontario.
+You can also check out your eligibility for course transfers through the Ontario Council on Articulation and Transfer (ONCAT), an organization that provides information on credit transfers in Ontario.

 Academic Programs and Supports